 Along with our skin, hair is the most exposed and visible parts of our body, which also means that it is almost constantly susceptible to damage and external forces.
 People pride themselves on their hair, going to salons for special styles and spending hours making sure each piece is set just right.
 However, the health of your hair is just as important to its appearance.
 It is essential to protect it from both the outside and the inside to make sure it stays looking full, silky, and beautiful.
 Some of the most common problems when it comes to our hair are hair loss, drying out, split ends, slow growth, and changing colors.
 While some of these issues are inevitable with age, the majority of them are preventable if you structure your diet to specifically include what your hair needs.

-To counter the effects of those hair conditions, and protect your follicles and hair from weather conditions, stress, low circulation, free radicals, nutrient deficiency, , and other underlying causes, you need to be proactive!
-Some of the most effective nutrients and minerals that can positively affect the health of your hair include zinc, selenium, iron biotin, vitamin C, vitamin D, vitamin E, and omega-3 fatty acids.and hair from weather conditions,
+To counter the effects of those hair conditions, and protect your stress, low , free radicals, nutrient deficiency, , and other underlying causes, you need to be proactive!
+The most effective and minerals that can positively affect the health of your hair include zinc, selenium, iron, biotin, vitamin C, D, and E, and omega-3 fatty acids.and hair from weather conditions,

-The 10 Best Foods for Healthy Hair
+Foods for Healthy Hair

 Although many people might not associate a few eggs over easy with improving the health of their hair, eggs contain an impressive amount of protein, which is a major component of human hair.
 Beyond that, eggs are also serious sources of sulfur, iron, selenium, and zinc.
 Iron increases circulation to the scalp and zinc strengthens the hair you already have.
-Chicken is another protein-rich option that gives much the same results, in addition to a solid base of B-vitamins.
+Chicken is another protein-rich option that gives much the same results, in addition to a solid base of B vitamins.

 When you are looking for a big boost of zinc in your diet, oysters are about as good as it gets.
 They deliver nearly 500% of your daily requirement, which will ensure that you don’t start losing your hair anytime soon.
 Zinc is vital for avoiding hair loss and strengthening the hair you have so it continues receiving nutrients from the scalp and staying smooth.

 Much like eggs, lentils are one of the best dietary sources for protein, and hair is made up of hardened keratin, a protein, so without a significant amount of protein in the diet, your hair won’t be growing quickly.
-Secondly, lentils are a major source of iron, which, when combined with vitamin C, can increase your metabolism, circulation, and oxygenation of cells, which are essential for the health of your hair follicles
+Secondly, lentils are a major source of iron, which, when combined with vitamin C, can increase your metabolism, circulation, and oxygenation of cells, which are essential for the health of your hair follicles.

 If you want to increase your vitamin B intake (particularly pantothenic acid, which is directly linked to hair health) then add some yogurt to your daily diet.
 Vitamin D is also found in yogurt, which improves hair follicle health.